 The Student Right-to-Know Act was enacted in 1990 by federal law.
 The law requires institutions that receive Title IV HEA student financial aid to collect, report and/or disclose graduation rates for full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.
-See the 2015-2016 PEDS Enrollment and Diversity data.
+See the 2017 IPEDS enrollment and diversity data

 Family Educational Rights and Privacy Act

 The Family Education Rights and Privacy Act (FERPA) was implemented in 1974 as a federal law to protect the privacy of student education records.
 FERPA also gives students the right to review their education records, seek to amend inaccurate information in their records, and provide consent for the disclosure of their records.
 This law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.